Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Introduction

 \end{prop}

-This bijection allows us to rewrite every normalized invariant $F$ of rational homology $3$-spheres with values in an arbitrary abelian group $A$, that is an invariant that is zero on the $3$-sphere $\mathbf{S}^3$, as a family of functions $(F_g)_{g\geq 3}$ from the mod-$d$ Torelli groups $\mathcal{M}_{g,1}[d]$ to the abelian group $A$ satisfying the following properties:
+Using this we can rewrite any normalized invariant $F$ of rational homology $3$-spheres with values in an arbitrary abelian group $A$, that is an invariant that is zero on the $3$-sphere $\mathbf{S}^3$, as a family of functions $(F_g)_{g\geq 4}$ from the level-$d$ mapping class groups $\mathcal{M}_{g,1}[d]$ to the abelian group $A$ satisfying the following properties:

 \begin{enumerate}[i)] \item[0)] Normalization:

 \item Stability:

 \item Conjugation invariance: